Deleted photos keep coming back!

 Step 2.
 Click the My Storage tab on the left side, and click the Add Cloud button, choose Google Drive and hit Add.
 Then follow the on-screen guide to allow CBackup to access your Google Drive files.

 Step 3.
-Click New Task under the Backup Tasks tab.
+Click New Task under the Backup Tasks tab, and tap the Local Files button.

 Step 4.
 Click Add source, select the files or folders that need to be backed up on the local disk, and check them, then click OK.